Sara-Sundin/My-Portfolio---Project-1/README.md

 ***User Story 3* (must-have)**

-As a user, I want to send a message via a contact form, so that I can easily inquire about services or collaborations.
+As a user, I want to send a message from a contact form, so that I can easily inquire about services or collaborations.

 Acceptance Criteria
 - A contact form with fields for Name, Email, and Message is present.